SchriderLab/Timesweeper/README.md

 Timesweeper is a python package for detecting positive selective sweeps from time-series genomic sampling using convolutional neural networks.

+Experiments and figures for the Timesweeper manuscript can be found here: https://github.com/SchriderLab/timesweeper-experiments

 ## Table of Contents
 - [TimeSweeper](#timesweeper)
   - [Table of Contents](#table-of-contents)